matthewp/views-the-hard-way/readme.md

 There are several reasons why you might be interested in writing your views the hard way:

 * __Performance__: Templates the hard way uses direct imperative code, so there are no unnecessary operations performed.
 Whether a hot or cold path, using this technique ensures nearly the best possible performance you can get in JavaScript.
+* __No dependencies__: This technique uses no dependencies, so your code will *never* have to be upgraded.
+Have you ever used a library that released a breaking change that took you a day to upgrade?
+You'll never experience that problem again.
+* __Portability__: Code written with simple imperative views is portable to any framework.
+That makes it perfect for low-level components that you might want to share with several framework communities.
+But I recommend using it on full apps as well.
+* __Maintainability__: Despite the reputation of imperative code being difficult to maintain, views written with Templates the hard way are *extremely* maintainable.
+This is because they follow strict conventions (you'll learn these later).
+These conventions ensure you always know where to look in a view.
+Additionally it follows a *props down, events up* formula that makes data sharing straight-forward.